By Cindy Betz, a person living with type 2 diabetes

 And last, a quote from Dr. Bill Polonsky has kept me inspired throughout my journey:

-Hope this is helpful to you– be sure to leave your favorite places for diabetes information in the comments.
+Hope this is helpful to you.
 Pay it forward and help someone else!